s3luX/windows-10-off/README.md

 # windows-10-off
-Remove the Microsoft Windows 10 updates that are sharing your personal data, hogging your bandwidth, downloading additional files without your approval (~6GB!) and more.)
+Remove the Microsoft Windows 10 telemetry and its tool from Micro$oft that are sharing your personal data, hogging your bandwidth, downloading additional files without your approval (~6GB!) and more.

+# For more details about the KB (updates) that are being removed visit the "KB Descriptions.txt" file in the repository.

+# Instructions:
+  Download and unpack the .zip file
+  Right click the "win-10-off.bat" file and click "Run as administrator" Wait for the script to finish and it will prompt you that your PC will reboot Save all the files you have and let the PC reboot for the changes to take affect

+Have fun and don`t let M$ spy on you.